bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 This critical feature has been a long time coming, but we wanted to build it in a way that meshed nicely with the [new Bevy renderer](/news/bevy-0-6/#the-new-bevy-renderer) and didn't just "hack things in".
 This builds on our new [User-Customizable Mesh Vertex Layouts](LINKME), [Shader Imports](/news/bevy-0-6/#shader-imports), and [Material](/news/bevy-0-6/#materials) systems, which ensures that this logic is flexible and reusable, even with non-standard meshes and custom render pipelines.

 And we're just getting started!
 Multi-track animation blending and higher level animation state management should arrive in the very near future.
 Now is a great time to start contributing animation features to Bevy.
-We've smashed through most of the foundational technical hurdles and what remains is largely high level api design choices!
+We've smashed through most of the foundational technical hurdles and what remains is largely high level api design choices.
+We already have a couple of draft RFCs open in these areas: [Animation Composition](https://github.com/bevyengine/rfcs/pull/51) and [Animation Primitives](https://github.com/bevyengine/rfcs/pull/49).
+Feel free to join the conversation!

 [`AnimationPlayer`]: https://docs.rs/bevy/0.7.0/bevy/animation/struct.AnimationPlayer.html
 [`AnimationClip`]: https://docs.rs/bevy/0.7.0/bevy/animation/struct.AnimationClip.html